 But why did not Ukrainian military stop the events in Crimea?

-At the time, Ukrainian military was heavily corrupted, there were generals and other high positioned officers who were bribed by the Russians.
+At the time, Ukrainian military was heavily corrupted, there were generals and other superior officers who were bribed by the Russians.
 They did nothing.
 Putin knew that this would happen, but that he needed to act fast in order to prevent counter measures by the Ukrainian parliament.
 At the same time, Ukraine wanted to prevent a blood bath which may have led to a full-scale war with Russia.
 There were also pressure from USA and EU not to aggravate the conflict.
 With the weak army that Ukraine possessed back then, it would become an easy victory for Russia.
-It took several months for Ukraine to strengthen the military, which had been financially neglected by Yanukovych for several years.
+It took several months for Ukraine to strengthen the military, which had been financially neglected by Yanukovych for years.

 How is life in Crimea today compared to before the annexation?